The First In-depth Interview with Wayne Mumford

 And he liked the museum so all good.

 Excellent interview again.
-Well done @Weegie Addick
+Well done @Weegie Addick31 -

 Wayne Mumford clearly has lots of very interesting ideas.
 He also now has the benefit of a supporter base who are unreservedly and enthusiastically behind the club's owner.
 Something of a contrast to the Duchatelet era, when we were urging sponsors and commercial partners not to support Roland's toxic regime.
-All that energy, commitment and drive can now be harnessed in a positive way.
+All that energy, commitment and drive can now be harnessed in a positive way.15 -

-I might even rejoin Valley Gold!
+I might even rejoin Valley Gold!1 -

-"Thomas has ambitions to reach the Premier League.
+Couple of quotes stood out for me:"Thomas has ambitions to reach the Premier League.
 Everything we’re planning now and putting together is for when we move up the leagues – that’s where my experience is.
 I already feel confident about what I can do with Charlton.”

 "once Thomas had got the bug of Charlton he said, ‘Wayne, I’m not interested.
 We can build this back and, you know what, it’ll be more fun building it back."